tanandy/kubefactory/docs/source/index.rst

 * bootstraping Rancher
 * configuring Rancher and creating Kubernetes cluster to manage.

 Don't know where to start?
-See :doc:`/howto/getting_started`.
+See how to :doc:`/howto/getting_started`.

 .. toctree::
    :maxdepth: 1